yunxuxiaoyan/seminarISE/data preprocessing/README.md

 grep -Eh '<http://purl.org/dc/terms/creator>' cleanout/* > dctcreator
 sed -i 's/ .$//' dctcreator
 cut -d ' ' -f3 dctcreator |sort|uniq -c|sed 's/ \+/,/g' > dctcreator.csv
-sed -i 's/^,//' dctcreator0.csv
+sed -i 's/^,//' dctcreator_count.csv
 ```
 Further steps can be found in file "dctcerator+marcrelaut.ipynb".
+Input: dctcreator_count.csv
 The output "dctsubject.csv" contains two columns "dctcreator" and "number"(the number of books per creator).
 In the same way, we can get "marcrelaut.csv".

+### what properties are used? the number of items per property and the coverage of the properties